Last updated: May 2026

-Two ecommerce brands sell the same products and pay the same duty rates.
+Two Ecommerce brands sell the same products and pay the same duty rates.
 One grows profitably with strong cash flow.
 The other struggles with capital constraints and inconsistent international conversions.

 The difference is not what they pay in duties.
 It is when they pay them.